TheRealOnogen/onogenatedwater.xo.je/readme.md

 11. mpv
 12. bash
 13. GRUB <br>
-And many more i prolly forgot
+And many more i prolly forgot <br>

+Ion fucking know how to open source a linux distro